 Step 3 – Purchase bus ticket once you arrive in Rimini

 It is pretty common to do day trips to San Marino from Rimini and ticket kiosks to the small republic are not difficult to spot once you arrive in Rimini’s station.
 The local tourist office there sells tickets for the #72 Bonelli bus that goes to San Marino.
-It costs EUR 5 for a one-way ticket and EUR 10 for a round trip ticket.
+It costs EUR 6 for a one-way ticket and EUR 12 for a round trip ticket.
+Cash only.
 The tickets are not timed so if you miss a bus you can always take the next one.

 If you are planning to leave your luggage somewhere, it is possible to do so at the train’s station tourist office for a nominal fee.
 Do note the office is open from 8:30AM to 5:45PM.